2dukes/Cyber-Range-Framework/README.md

 mkfifo PROJ_Thesis_2223/project/manager/cancel_mypipe
 ```

-- Install Docker, docker-compose, necessary Python modules, and Tailscale with the [bootstrap.yml](project/bootstrap.yml) playbook. **This playbook is suited for Debian and Ubuntu-based machines only!**
+- Install Docker, docker-compose, necessary Python modules, and Tailscale with the [bootstrap.yml](project/bootstrap.yml) playbook. **This playbook is suited for Ubuntu-based machines only!**

 ```sh
 ansible-playbook bootstrap.yml